How many puppies are in a class?

 I have another dog at home.
 Isn’t that enough?

 No. Did you have siblings growing up?
 What if you had never played with any other kids, as a child?
 Wouldn’t only interacting with your sibling be enough to develop good social skills as an adult?
 To use an example: developmentally, a 4 month old Labrador Retriever is about equivalent to a 10 year old child.
 What if you didn’t leave the house until you were 10 years old?
 We didn’t think so.

 Can my kids/spouse/parents/dogsitter attend class?

 Yes, absolutely!
 The more the merrier.
-School-aged kids do best in Puppy Kindergarten class; toddlers find it boring and get restless and irritated.
+School-aged kids do best in Puppy Kindergarten class; toddlers and pre-schoolers find it boring and get restless and irritated.
 Even school-aged kids might want to bring something to do if they get bored.
 Older kids make GREAT dog trainers.
 Bring the whole family, because if everyone is on the same page, your dog training will go much faster and smoother!